FredHutch/gig-map/README.md

 │   └── *.gz               # (optional) Any genes included in this folder will be aligned across │                          # all genomes and used to estimate phylogenies;
 │
+├── metagenomes/
+│   └── single_end/*.fastq.gz
+│                          # (optional) Short reads in this folder will be aligned to the gene catalog │
+│   └── paired_end/*_R{1,2}*.fastq.gz
+│                          # (optional) Short reads in this folder will be aligned to the gene catalog │
 │   # OUTPUT FILES
 │
 ├── downloaded_genomes/    # (module: download)